|

 There also exists a situation in which the residents of the outer Chatzer can prohibit those of the inner Chatzer from carrying.
 This is when the residents of the outer Chatzer have the rights to walk in the inner Chatzer by virtue of an Eruv that joins the two Chatzeros together.
 When this Eruv is placed in the inner Chatzer, it effectively moves the residents of the outer Chatzer into the inner Chatzer (this is called "Hergel Eruv").
 Consequently, if the residents of the outer Chatzer are forbidden to carry (for example, one of the residents forgot to join the Eruv), then the members of the inner Chatzer are also forbidden to carry in their Chatzer because of the presence of the people of the outer Chatzer who did join the Eruv with the inner Chatzer.

 (d) ACHDA L'DASHA U'MISHTAMSHA.
-The people in the outer Chatzer are stuck, so to speak, with the people in the inner Chatzer, because the people in the inner Chatzer have the right to walk through the outer Chatzer to get to Reshus ha'Rabim.
+The people in the outer Chatzer are stuck, so to speak, with the people in the inner Chatzer, because the people in the inner Chatzer have the right to walk through the outer Chatzer to get to the Reshus ha'Rabim.
 Consequently, it is not possible for the outer Chatzer to ignore them.
-The residents of the outer Chatzer must always take into account the presence of the inner Chatzer whenever they address the possibility of carrying in the outer Chatzer.
+The residents of the outer Chatzer always must consider the presence of the inner Chatzer whenever they contemplate carrying in the outer Chatzer.
 However, the residents of the inner Chatzer do not need to reckon with the residents of the outer Chatzer, because the latter are not considered to be "living" in the inner Chatzer, as the residents of the outer Chatzer do not have the right to walk through the inner Chatzer.

 However, there is a dispute in the Mishnah (75b) whether this is the only action that is required (Rabanan), or whether it is also necessary for the residents of the outer Chatzer to acquiesce through Bitul and actively relinquish their right to use the inner Chatzer (Rebbi Akiva).
 The Gemara here follows the opinion of Rebbi Akiva.
 Therefore, when Rava says that there is one way in which Bitul may be done from one Chatzer to another, it is in this case -- when the inner residents want to "close the door" on the outer residents (who had joined the Eruv in the inner Chatzer), and the outer residents agree by being Mevatel their Reshus to the inner Chatzer.